moorepants/dissertation/systemidentification.rst

 torque.
 The roll torque should be zero in all of the runs without disturbances but the roll equations do not predict a zero value.
-This is also reflected in the negative median values of all the runs with disturbances in much of :ref:`Table 7 <tabMeanVAFRoll>`.
+This is also reflected in the negative median values of all the runs with disturbances in much of :ref:`Table 13.7<tabMeanVAFRoll>`.
 We fixed six of the nine parameters in the roll equation to those of the Whipple model and fixed three of the nine parameters in the steer equation.
 These extra degrees of freedom can partially explain why the steer predictions are better than the roll predictions.
 The model for the roll torque is more susceptible to the noise in the rate and angle measurements and has consequences of +/- 50 Nm variation in the predicted roll torques.
 These are unfortunately comparable in magnitude to the measured roll torques due to the lateral perturbations.
-But :ref:`Table 7
-<tabMeanVAFRoll>` can still be used to gage which models are better with
-reference to each other.
-The values in :ref:`Table 7 <tabMeanVAFRoll>` are only generated from the runs with disturbances as a relative measure of quality to zero is hard to make.
+But :ref:`Table 13.7<tabMeanVAFRoll>` can still be used to gage which models are better with reference to each other.
+The values in :ref:`Table 13.7<tabMeanVAFRoll>` are only generated from the runs with disturbances as a relative measure of quality to zero is hard to make.

-Tables :ref:`7 <tabMeanVAFRoll>` and :ref:`8 <tabMeanVAFSteer>` reveal:
+Tables :ref:`13.7<tabMeanVAFRoll>` and :ref:`13.8<tabMeanVAFSteer>` reveal:

 - The arm model is poor at predicting the steer torque.
 - The models derived from Charlie's runs are poorer at predicting the inputs.